Let's create an account on usajobs.gov and sign in.

 Enter any professional publications in the space provided.

-This section will be customized for each job application.
+This section of the USAJobs Resume Builder will be customized for each job application.
 This is where you will add:

 Specialized Experience required in the job announcement.